How to Conquer Stage Fright

 Organization is the key!
 Organize time… regular intervals of practice and short units of music, with targets and deadlines.
 I cannot stress this enough… A small portion of work practiced daily, in minutes; is worth far more than big chunks with hours of work, every few days.

 Experienced musicians spend two or three hours a day (if not more) practicing.
-Even musicians who work full time in other occupations find an hour or two to practice every day.
+Even musicians who work full-time in other occupations find an hour or two to practice every day.
 (I’ve known a cardiac surgeon who practiced Cello for an hour every morning, before work.)

 • Work out a good schedule and stick with it.

 • Work on the parts of the pieces that need work then enjoy the parts you’ve already mastered.
+Mastering your pieces brings a sense of accomplishment and accomplishment builds self-confidence.

 Other people’s expectations.